Nakasendo Hiking Adventures: Your Ultimate Travel Guide for Japan’s Historic Postal Trail

 How long does it take to hike the Nakasendo?

 The two endpoints of the Nakasendo are Sanjō-ōhashi (Sanjō Bridge) in Kyoto and Nihon-bashi (Bridge of Japan) in Tokyo.
-In its entirety, the Nakasendo spans over 530 kilometres and traverses seven prefectures (Kyoto, Shiga, Gifu, Nagano, Gunma, Saitama and Tokyo).
+The Nakasendo spans over 530 kilometres and traverses seven prefectures (Kyoto, Shiga, Gifu, Nagano, Gunma, Saitama and Tokyo).

-Hiking the entire length of the Nakasendo could be done in 22 days with an average of 25 kilometres per day.
-However, for most travellers, hiking the complete Nakasendo is not a feasible option due to time constraints nor is it recommended, as many sections of the historic trail have been absorbed by busy highways and ever-growing cities.
+Hiking the entire length of the Nakasendo could be done in 22 dayswith an average of 25 kilometres per day.
+However, due to time constraints, hiking the complete Nakasendo is not a feasible option for most travellers, nor is it recommended, as many sections of the historic trail have been absorbed by busy highways and ever-growing cities.

-Instead, most hikers choose to tackle specific sections of the trail as a (multi-)day hike, focusing on the most scenic or historically significant sections.
-Recognised as a National Historic Site of Japan, the best-preserved sections of the Nakasendo can be found (include a map):
+Instead, most hikers tackle specific sections of the trail as a (multi)day hike, focusing on the most scenic or historically significant sections.
+Recognised as a National Historic Site of Japan, the best-preserved sections of the Nakasendo can be found:

 • between Wada-tōge and Wada-shaku (Nagano Prefecture),